 In accordance with its mission to stimulate the communication between Belgian academics internally and also with academics from other countries, the University Foundation houses a number of national and international organisations with academic character.
 Below the list is given of the presently housed organizations; for more information click on the name).
 The link to their website is also provided (click on the picture).

 acatech - the National Academy of Science and Engineering in Germany is the voice of the technological sciences in Germany and abroad.
-With the help of experts from science, industry and civil society, acatech provides effective structures for the science-based discussion of strategic technology issues. acatech represents Germany’s technological sciences at the European academy association Euro-CASE.
-Through its Member academies, Euro-CASE has access to top expertise (around 6,000 experts) and provides impartial, independent and balanced advice on technological issues with a clear European dimension to European Institutions, national Governments, companies and organisations.
-Euro-CASE is one of the five partner Academy Networks in the SAPEA. acatech is the coordinator of the project SAPEA.
+Funded by the Federal Government and the Länder, it provides advice on strategic engineering and technology policy issues to policymakers and the public. acatech fulfils its mandate to provide independent, evidence-based advice that is in the public interest under the patronage of the Federal President. acatech represents Germany’s technological sciences at the European academy association Euro-CASE.
+Through its member academies, Euro-CASE has access to top expertise (around 6,000 experts) and provides impartial, independent and balanced advice on technological issues with a clear European dimension to European Institutions, national governments, companies and organisations.
+Euro-CASE is one of the five partner Academy Networks in the SAPEA project which is coordinated by acatech.

 The Belgian American Educational Foundation Inc. is the leading independent philanthropy in the support of exchanging university students, scientists and scholars between the United States and Belgium.

 BCLAS ASBL/VZW is a scientific organization for the stimulation and development of the ethical care and use of laboratory animals.

 The Belgian Brain Council serves as a platform representing brain researchers, patient advocates, clinicians and scientific societies at national level.
 Promoting brain research, reducing stigma and empowering those affected by mental or neurological conditions are core objectives of our advocacy work.